bvellacott/bdom-keep-order/README.md

         document.createTextNode("I'm new!"),
     ]

-    // reset will try and perform the reordering of the nodes with minimal dom edits this.keeper.reset(reorderedChildren)
+    // reset will try and perform the reordering of the nodes with minimal dom // edits, but it's alwasy better to reorder the original list manually if
+    // possible and avoid the comparison routine keeper.reset(reorderedChildren)

-    // you will need to call keep after reset to see the expected result this.keeper.keep('show a')
+    // you will need to call keep after reset to see the expected result keeper.keep('show a')
     // SHOW ON A AND B
     // SHOWING A
     // I'm new!